chenhengwei1999/ISSPA/docs/source/tutorial/user_manual_collection.rst

 **User Manual Collection**
 ==========================

-Once the workspace setup is complete, you can attempt to perform the following tasks, including vehicle chassis start, sensors start, remote control, SLAM, and navigation.
+Once the :ref:`workspace setup<WorkSpace Setup>` is complete, you can attempt to perform the following tasks, including vehicle chassis start, sensors start, remote control, SLAM, and navigation.

 Up to now, the following experimental vehicles are currently supported: